initialed85/mac_os_scripts/README.md

 to make for easy unit testing (with the exception of a Bash script and a AppleScript script called by Python).

+There are also some scripts in the "user template" folder with a README of their own- these will assist you in creating a user template to your liking.

 ### How do I use it?

 Frankly I don't know, I'm not a sysadmin- I just write the scripts.
 As best I understand it you can load files